 The Dioramas of Spitalfields

-Bishopsgate Library is proud to four large models known as 'The Dioramas of Spitalfields'.
+The library at Bishopsgate Institute is proud to house and publically display four large models known as 'The Dioramas of Spitalfields'.

 These dioramas were made for The Bell Public House, Middlesex Street, by model maker Howard Karslake (1932-1995).
 They were commissioned from Truman’s Brewery in 1972 and depict Petticoat Lane Market, Truman’s Brewery in Brick Lane and the interior of The Bell at the end of the nineteenth century.